nicholeuf/zen-site-next/.storybook/README.md

 Notes and common follow-ups

-- You may keep the triple-slash reference in individual stories if you prefer, but with `.storybook/tsconfig.json` it isn't required.
+- You may keep the triple-slash reference in individual stories if you prefer, but with `.storybook/tsconfig.json` it is usually not required.
 - If Storybook's docs generation (react-docgen) or a plugin fails to resolve types, you can:
   - Configure `typescript.reactDocgen` / reactDocgenTypescript options in `.storybook/main.ts`, or
   - Adjust `types` in `.storybook/tsconfig.json` to narrow or remove inherited test types.

+- Root `tsconfig.json` in this repo now defines `baseUrl`, which improves path-alias resolution for stories and the editor; keep the `.storybook` tsconfig to control Storybook-specific includes and types.

 - If you want Storybook to avoid picking up test globals entirely, override `compilerOptions.types` inside `.storybook/tsconfig.json` (for example `"types": ["node"]`) to replace the inherited array from the root `tsconfig.json`.